mattdesl/budo/README.md

   --no-debug       do not use inline source maps
 ```

-By default, messages will be printed to `stdout` and `debug` will be sent to browserify (for source maps).
+By default, messages will be printed to `process.stdout`, and `--debug` will be sent to browserify (for source maps).
 You can turn these off with `--no-stream` and `--no-debug`, respectively.

-Any options after `--` will be sent unchanged to browserify.
-This is currently required for subarg syntax.
+Everything after `--` is passed directly to browserify; this is currently needed for subarg syntax.
 Example:

 ```js
 budo index.js --live -- -t [ babelify --exetensions .es6 ]